 Mining model content includes metadata about the model, statistics about the data, and patterns discovered by the mining algorithm.
 Depending on the algorithm that was used, the model content may include regression formulas, the definitions of rules and itemsets, or weights and other statistics.

 Regardless of the algorithm that was used, mining model content is presented in a standard structure.
-You can browse the structure in the Microsoft Generic Content Tree Viewer, provided in Business Intelligence Development Studio, and then switch to one of the custom viewers to see how the information is interpreted and displayed graphically for each model type.
+You can browse the structure in the Microsoft Generic Content Tree Viewer, provided in SQL Server Data Tools (SSDT), and then switch to one of the custom viewers to see how the information is interpreted and displayed graphically for each model type.
 You can also create queries against the mining model content by using any client that supports the MINING_MODEL_CONTENT schema rowset.
-For more information, see Querying Data Mining Models: How-to Topics (Analysis Services - Data Mining).
+For more information, see Data Mining Query Tasks and How-tos.

 This section describes the basic structure of the content provided for all kinds of mining models.
 It describes the node types that are common to all mining model content, and provides guidance on how to interpret the information.

 The content of each model is presented as a series of nodes.
 A node is an object within a mining model that contains metadata and information about a portion of the model.
 Nodes are arranged in a hierarchy.
 The exact arrangement of nodes in the hierarchy, and the meaning of the hierarchy, depends on the algorithm that you used.
 For example, if you create a decision trees model, the model can contain multiple trees, all connected to the model root; if you create a neural network model, the model may contain one or more networks, plus a statistics node.

 The first node in each model is called the root node, or the model parent node.
 Every model has a root node (NODE_TYPE = 1).
 The root node typically contains some metadata about the model, and the number of child nodes, but little additional information about the patterns discovered by the model.